nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 2. For Adding Ingredients, `IngredientList.add()` will prompt storage weight input of the Ingredient from the user and throw exceptions if the storage weight is not an integer, is `Infinity` is `NaN`, or is negative.

-3. If storage weight input is greater than 10000kg (*soft limit*), the user will be prompted with a confirmation message.
+3. If storage weight input is greater than 10000 kg (*soft limit*), the user will be prompted with a confirmation message.

 4. If the user enters `n` or `no`, the input weight prompt will loop until the user inputs a valid number.